codemagic-ci-cd/codemagic-docs/content/getting-started/getting-started.md

 * Set up [publishing to App Store Connect](../publishing/publishing-to-app-store)
 * [Increment build version](../building/build-versioning)
 * Browse the list of [Codemagic read-only environment variables](../building/environment-variables)
+* See the list of [preinstalled software and versions](../releases-and-versions/versions)